gxtaillon/spot/README.md

 Notes
 -----
 ** There is a working prototype written in pawn for this feature, but it must be added to the translator.

-*** With the new memory allocation manager this feature is now implicit since a class reference takes a single cell.
+*** With the new memory allocation manager this feature is now implicit since a pointer takes a single cell.